3lvia/gh-actions-docs/README.md

 # gh-actions-docs

-Automatically generate documentation for your GitHub Actions.
+Automatically generate documentation for your GitHub Actions!

-## Usage
+# Usage

+Run `gh-actions-docs` in the root of your repository to generate documentation for all your GitHub Actions.
-The documentation will be added to the file `README.md` in the current directory.
+The documentation will be added to the file `README.md` by default.
-To specify where the documentation should be added, add the following two comments to the file:
+To specify where the documentation should be added, add the following two comments to you README file:

 ```markdown
 <!-- gh-actions-docs-start path=your/cool/action.yml owner=3lvia project=cool-action version=v3 permissions=contents:read,issues:write -->
 <!-- gh-actions-docs-end -->
 ```

+Documentation will then be generated between these two comments.
+You can add multiple comments to generate documentation for multiple actions.

 Only the `path` parameter is required, and the `owner`, `project`, `version` and `permissions` parameters are optional.